Cruise lines usually make you select your preferred time when you book.

 However, depending on your ship, you can forget this kind of scheduling and eat in the buffet dining room every evening at the hour that's most convenient to you.
 This also is a way to avoid the formal dress nights, should you choose to opt out.

 Buffets often contain some items from the main dining room menus.
-Some cruise lines do a much better job in stocking their buffets.
+Some cruise lines do a much better job than others in stocking their buffets.

 Of course, there is always room service.
-Check the posted dinner menu outside the main dining room to select what you want, then call it in at the very start of the first or second seating for the most prompt service.
+Some cruise lines have a limited room service menu.
+Others allow you or order from the daily dinner menu posted outside the main dining room.
+Select what you want in advance and call in your order at the end of the first seating for the most prompt service.

 And don't forget to